 International students from a country where English is not the official language must take the TOEFL (Test of English as a Foreign Language) Exam.
 The minimum score accepted is 53 internet-based, 153 computer-based or 477 paper-based.
 Institutional TOEFL scores will not be accepted.
 All instruction will occur in English at Calstone College and therefore the above level of English proficiency is required.
-There are no English language services provided at Calstone College.
-(5, CCR §71810(b) (5))
+There are no English language services, including instruction such as ESL, are provided at Calstone College.
+(5, CCR §71810(b)(4))